FilyCode/EFI-GNT_Clustering-Gene-Neighborhoods/README.md

     *   List of neighborhoods within each identified cluster.

 ## Authorship
-This pipeline and its associated scripts were solely developed by Philipp Trollmann during their first PhD rotation in Dr. Pinghua Liu's lab at Boston University.
+This pipeline and its associated scripts were solely developed by Philipp Trollmann during his first PhD rotation in Dr. Pinghua Liu's lab at Boston University.